Love, Springfieldian Style: Bonnie and Clyde

 In 1933, during the Great Depression, Bonnie Parker (Marge) rejects a man trying to get her attention (Cletus), saying she is looking for someone exciting.
 Clyde Barrow (Homer) then arrives, and after robbing a store (which he ironically co-owns with his father), the two run off.
 Clyde discovers Bonnie's passion is violence, and the two go on a crime spree by robbing banks.

 After tricking a citizen (Flanders) into helping them, the two garner intense popularity across the country.
-The citizen they tricked soon realizes what had happened, and snitches to the police after learning they are an unmarried couple.
-The Texas officers soon arrive, and the cops gun Bonnie and Clyde down.
+The citizen they tricked soon realizes what had happened and betrays them to the police after learning they are an unmarried couple.
+The Texas officers soon arrive, and the police gun Bonnie and Clyde down.
 While being shot, Bonnie tells Clyde that she is looking for a man with more excitement, and that they would never have been together.

-Back at the Tunnel of love, Bart and Lisa arrive at Homer and Marge's boat, and want them to tell a child-friendly story.
+Back at the Tunnel of love, Bart and Lisa arrive at Homer and Marge's boat and want them to tell a child-friendly story.
 Marge tells the story of Shady and the Vamp.

 Shady and the Vamp

 Vamp (Marge) is a royal and luxurious female dog.
 Shady (Homer) is in love with Vamp and eyes her from a distance, vowing that he will win her.
 After Shady is trampled by a mob of children, Vamp comforts him, and he asks her out for dinner.
 The two go to Luigi's, where, after a romantic pasta dinner (Except for the part were Shady nearly swallows Vamp over a string of spaghetti), the two run off onto a hill when the health inspector comes.
 In the morning, Vamp wakes up with nauseous feelings, and Shady leaves her, claiming that a fox hunter is near, knowing she is actually pregnant.

 In a musical number entitled "Any Minute Now" (featuring canine versions of Lenny, Carl and Barney backing up for Shady), the two dogs await for one another's return, though the cats living with a now-pregnant Vamp (Patty and Selma) convince her that Shady would never come back, whilst the dog who is friends with Shady (Moe) convinces him that he should stay with them rather than be "stuck" with Vamp and their puppies.
 Two of her puppies (Bart and Lisa) decide to go look for their father, and after being kidnapped by the dog catcher (Groundskeeper Willie), Shady arrives to save his children.
 Shady returns them home and reunites with Vamp, choosing to stay with her, but then Vamp informs Shady that there were actually nine other puppies in the litter (all of whom resemble Bart and Lisa with the exception of one, who resembles Maggie).

 When Homer eventually gets bored with Marge's story, Bart tells the story of Sid and Nancy.